 The school was established in 1986 as a ministry of Fellowship Bible Church with 48 students.
-The Fellowship Christian Academy began as a small elementary school that has since grown to a K4-12 school that has over 878 students serving the greater Roswell area and other Atlanta metro communities.
+The Fellowship Christian Academy began as a small elementary school that has since grown to a K4-12 school that has over 930 students serving the greater Roswell area and other Atlanta metro communities.
 The high school was added in 1993 and the school incorporated and separated from the church in 2001 creating its own board, joining the high school and elementary school under one administration.
 Since then, the school has grown to be one of the premier K-12 Christian Schools in the metro Atlanta area.
 2015 started with a campaign to raise a new state of the art high school building and a renovation that would lead to a beautiful new elementary and middle school building.
 At the start of school in August of 2017 all three divisions of the school became ONE campus owned and operated by Fellowship Christian School.
 These new spaces (STEM/FAB Lab, new turf field, playground, etc..) allow FCS to accomplish the type of Kingdom building and education that is consistent with our mission.
+Since then Fellowship has continued to fuel its mission and has grown to an enrollment of about 930 students by the end of 2020.